moetanahy/virtualtourist/README.md

 I'll do it in two steps:
 * The way I was taught in Udacity
+   * in the first trial of CoreData (which was using sequential statements to get the data and load it)
+   * Swap to using ResultsControllers and Observers to get this loading with less code overhead
 * Using a Repostory Pattern which will accomodate for CoreData & Codable calls